VanFanelia/CorsairColorManager/readme.md

 - register key presses and animate
 - color mixing rules for multiple color settings per key
 - alpha channel support

+####Greetings####
+Special thanks to:
+CalcProgrammer1 (https://github.com/CalcProgrammer1) for his excellent work with the linux driver The corsair forum community for inspiration and discussions